zbioe/tomato/README.md

 # Tomato

-Just a simple implementation of pomodoro timer
+A simple implementation of pomodoro timer

 # Features
 - notify in your screen with `notify-send`